Malenea/CodingStyle/README.md

 the best solution as, even if rare, you're creating a strong reference to self that could still be accessed after the deinitialization.
 Whenever possible, prefer optional chaining.

+Also, please use `guard let` if ever this would be a blocking statement and that none of the below code should be executed if the condition is not met, and use if `let if` you have a conditional requirement that should not block below code to be executed.

 ### Index access

 Whenever accessing a collection's item at a said index `array[index]`, use the `safe` unwrapping we implemented in the PSCommons library.